15 Bucket List-Worthy Places in Maine (2025)

 9. Mount Desert Island

-Don’t miss the low-tide walk to Bar Island across a natural sandbar.
-For authentic fishing village vibes, explore Southwest Harbor and the iconic Bass Harbor Head Lighthouse.
+Beyond the main attractions, don’t miss the low-tide walk to Bar Island across a natural sandbar – it’s like walking on water when timed right.
+Southwest Harbor and the iconic Bass Harbor Head Lighthouse offer authentic fishing village vibes away from Bar Harbor’s tourist crowds.

 The Bass Harbor Lighthouse on Mount Desert Island during sunset